msgpack/msgpack-java/msgpack-jackson/README.md

 ### Serialize a nested object that also serializes

-When you serialize an object that has a nested object also serializing with ObjectMapper and MessagePackFactory like the following code
+When you serialize an object that has a nested object also serializing with ObjectMapper and MessagePackFactory like the following code, it throws NullPointerException since the nested MessagePackFactory modifies a shared state stored in ThreadLocal.

 ```java
   @Test